survivejs/webpack-book/manuscript/advanced_techniques/02_authoring_packages.md

 The script may need tweaking to fit your purposes.
 But it's enough to give you a rough idea.
 If the `dist-modules` directory is missing, we'll generate it here.
 That's it.

+For the build script to work, you have to remember to include the original source of the package to the distribution version.
+Remember to tweak *package.json* `files` field accordingly.

 W> Relying on `postinstall` scripts can be [potentially dangerous](http://blog.npmjs.org/post/141702881055/package-install-scripts-vulnerability).
 Security minded developers may want to use `npm install --ignore-scripts`.
 You can set that default through `npm config set ignore-scripts true` if you want.
 Being a little cautious might not hurt.

 ### Deprecating, Unpublishing, and Renaming Packages